by: Stacey Ayodele | Story In Progress | Last updated Sep 22, 2022

 I waddle over to the bed and turn to my left to find a giant orange machine that sports two golden lights atop metal poles that extend downward to the floor in the form of four metal legs.
 To the right of the interesting machine rests a globe that consists of a blue light in the center surrounded by two rotating circles of metal that spin in between each other around the blue light.
 “An orb of sorts.”

 Against the wall to the right of the interesting orb rests a circular screen with a blue sea of linear lights.
-When I press the light, the screen lights up to reveal: Galactic Trade Terminal and several different items, from Unstable Plasma to Creature Pellets?
+When I press the light, the screen lights up to reveal: Galactic Trade Terminal and several different items, from Unstable Plasma to Creature Feed?
 I immediately backpedal from the Terminal and the screen fades.
 “Wow…”

 I turn back to the twin beds and waddle over to the empty right hand bed where I spot a rug in the center of the room.
 “Huh…a mix of brown, red, and green stripes with tassels on the edges, like a normal Earth blanket.”

 I turn toward the steps in front of me that leads toward another room, “Maybe this will tell me where that voice came from.”
 I step into the hallway and make a short walk to a table resting in the center of the room, while a couch rests on both the left and right of the room.
 Other than those items, and a green screen to the wall on the left of the couch, there’s nothing here.

 I turn toward the table and spot yet another hallway.
 I walk down the hallway and my eyes widen when I stop at the entrance to this final room.
 In my direct eyesight rests a short cylindrical machine with a screen on three metal legs.
 To the left of that machine rests a sideways oval-shaped machine with a blue stream of light rising from a hole toward the right hand top of the machine.